nicholaskajoh/school-review-hub/docs/API.md

 ]
 ```

-### /top-reports/{n}
+### /top-reports
-Get the top n reports in the last 6 months.
+Get the top 5 reports in the last 3 months.

 Request: GET

-Params:
-- n: number of reports to return

 Sample data:
 ```